-- The TPP interferes with the democratic process regarding GMO labeling.
+The TPP interferes with the democratic process regarding GMO labeling.
 Many in the northwest are concerned about GMOs.
 A majority of voters in King County supported Initiative 522, which would have required GMO labeling.
 Although this particular initiative did not pass, nearly half of US states are considering labeling legislation, and Washington may address the issue again.
-Yet under the TPP, such labeling laws would not be allowed.
+Yet under the TPP, such labeling laws could be challenged.
 A trade agreement that thwarts the ability of American voters to make their own choices about food labeling laws is unacceptable.

 What can you do?

-- Call or visit your WA Congressional representative today!
+Call or visit your WA Congressional representative today!
 The President could be introducing the finalized TPP to Congress in the next few months.
-Your calls and visits are especially critical if you live in the districts of Representatives Del Bene (WA01), Larsen (WA02), or Kilmer (WA06).
+Your calls and visits are especially critical if you live in the districts of Representatives Del Bene (WA01), Larsen (WA02), Kilmer (WA06). and Heck (WA10).
 They need to hear from you to help them do the right thing.
-McDermott has claimed to oppose the TPP, but he also needs your calls to stand firm.
 Tell your representatives and senators: “I’m for fair trade that creates living wage jobs and protects the climate.
 The TPP benefits corporations by allowing them to challenge our democratically enacted laws but does not benefit the people or the environment.”